MLR Forestal will be a pioneer in ecological restoration in Nicaragua

 The environmental services that Buitrago refers to are soil retention against erosion, increased infiltration of water into the subsoil, permanence of surface water even in the driest months, temperature regulation and increased biodiversity.
 The specialist deepens that the consequence of these improvements will derive in “a source ecosystem service because these areas become islands of forests in the middle of a matrix that is completely deforested because most of the territory is dedicated to livestock.
 So the biodiversity of the entire area finds in the MLR conservation areas a kind of oasis where it can take refuge, even in extreme situations such as hurricanes or droughts.”

-This ecological restoration was based on a study carried out by the Humboldt Center between November 2021 and February 2022.
+This ecological restoration was based on a study conducted by the Humboldt Center between November 2021 and February 2022.
 The study established 16 permanent monitoring plots that are one square kilometer in size and were surveyed to find out their current status and to be able to monitor progress as the ecological restoration plan advances.

 An unprecedented environmental action in Nicaragua